tulibraries/manifold/README.md

-# Fortytude
+# Manifold

-Fortytude is the Temple University Library's website built on Ruby on Rails.
+Manifold is the Temple University Library's website built on Ruby on Rails.

 ## System Requirements